-SHA's Board of Commissioners will vote adopt the Annual MTW Plan in October 2024.
-The signed Resolution, Certifications of Compliance and lobbying disclosure form will be included in Appendix C of the MTW Plan.
+SHA's Board of Commissioners voted to adopt the Annual MTW Plan on October 14, 2024.
+The signed Resolution, Certifications of Compliance and lobbying disclosure form are included in Appendix C of the MTW Plan.
 The signed Certification of Consistency with the Consolidated Plan (Form HUD-2991) is also included in this appendix.